Experiments with CodeMirror

 Try to use the find and replace tool and change “o” to “O”

 This works fine as a diff editor, but I would like to make this more like the VSCode code review interface.
-After the user accepts or rejects all the changes I want the diff “mode” to be disabled so that the user can continue editing the document as normal.
+After no changes are left in the diff view, I want to disable the diff view so that the user can continue editing the document as normal without the diff view in the way.
 This is not the default behavior of the merge view, but we can achieve this by conditionally enabling and disabling the unifiedDiff extension.

 Intercepting accept/reject events

 This can be achieved using an EditorView.updateListener extension that listens for transactions with the accept or revert user events which are emitted by the unified merge view.
-This was one of the things that wasn’t documented in the merge view documentation (I found this out by giving Gemini the whole @codemirror/merge repo and asking it how to detect this, and it was very helpful).
+This was one of the things that wasn’t documented in the merge view documentation (I found this out by giving Gemini the whole @codemirror/merge repo and asking it how to detect this, this was very helpful).

 EditorView.updateListener.of(update => {